Value Investing – Reasonable Expectations (Lesson 1)

 Summary – Reasonable Expectations Associated With Value Investing

 On the flip side of good returns is a significantly reduced chance of losses from trading stocks in the market.
-The typical value investment fund will excel at earning good returns over long periods of time (years).
-Expect annual returns of teens to thirty percent.
+The typical value investment fund will excel at earning good returns over long periods (years).
+Expect annual returns of teens to twenty-five percent.
 Here and there, you may be fortunate and get upwards of 40% return on the investment pool.
-However, expect reasonable returns in the twenty percent range year after year.
+However, expect reasonable returns in the lower twenty percent range year after year.

-Because value investing is based on intrinsic and financial analytics, there is less emotion involved and any stress related to trading is appreciably lower.
-After awhile, many value investor traders just shrug their shoulders even when there are good gains made on stock trades.
-In effect, it was already a known how much gain was expected; it was just merely the time duration for the gain to materialize.
+Because value investing is based on intrinsic and financial analytics, there is less emotion involved, and any stress related to trading is appreciably lower.
+After a while, many value investor traders just shrug their shoulders, even when there are good gains made on stock trades.
+In effect, it was already known how much gain was expected; it was just the time duration for the gain to materialize.
 This is covered in a later lesson in this Phase of the program.

 If you adhere to the program’s disciplines, you can expect outstanding returns in your long race to accumulate wealth.
 Persistency is rewarded.
 Act on Knowledge.